erichs/composure/README.md

 By default, composure knows the keywords: about, param, and example.

-The default keywords are used by the help system:
+These default keywords are used by the help system:

 ## Intuitive help system